 State Participation with PHMSA

 PHMSA is reaching out to state entities who have the safety authority over the downhole portion (wells/reservoir/salt cavern) of intrastate natural gas underground storage facilities to participate in our underground storage safety program.
 To participate, state law must provide the state entity with the authority to establish and enforce regulations over the downhole portion of intrastate storage facilities.
 Participating state entities, through annual Certification/Agreements with PHMSA, will inspect and enforce the federal underground storage regulations for intrastate underground natural gas storage facilities located within the state.
 PHMSA will support participating state entities with grant funding paying a portion of their inspection and enforcement program costs based on the available federal funding for the program.
-PHMSA will accept Grant Applications with Certification/Agreements for the CY2018 Underground Storage Safety Program in September of 2017.
+Interested States must complete Grant Applications with Certification/Agreement documents by September 30th for the following year UNGS safety program.

 A 60105 Certification allows a state entity with safety authority over intrastate underground natural gas storage to inspect and enforce the federal underground storage regulations in addition to any state regulations that are more stringent than the federal regulations for those intrastate natural gas storage facilities within the state.
 To obtain a 60105 Certification a state entity must annually Certify to PHMSA it:

 - State entity has regulatory jurisdiction over the standards and practices for underground storage facilities - this means the State Law gives the State Entity safety authority for the downhole underground storage facilities.